Uniqueness and stability of steady vortex rings for 3D incompressible Euler equation: Uniqueness of vortex rings

 \subsection{The proof of uniqueness}

-With the estimates on asymptotic behaviors in the previous subsection, we are in position to prove the uniqueness.
+With the estimates on asymptotic behaviors in the previous subsection, we are in position to prove the uniqueness (i.e. Theorem \ref{thm2-1}).
 We argue by way of contradiction.
-Suppose on the contrary that there are two different functions $\psi_\varepsilon^{(1)}$ and $\psi_\varepsilon^{(2)}$ that satisfy \eqref{2-2}--\eqref{2-5}.
-We may also assume that $\psi_\varepsilon^{(1)}$ and $\psi_\varepsilon^{(2)}$ are even symmetric with respect to the $x_1$-axis after some translations by Theorem \ref{thmA-1}.
+Suppose on the contrary that there are two different functions $\psi_\varepsilon^{(1)}$ and $\psi_\varepsilon^{(2)}$ that satisfy \eqref{2-2}--\eqref{2-5} and $\psi_\varepsilon^{(1)}$ and $\psi_\varepsilon^{(2)}$ are even symmetric with respect to the $x_1$-axis.

 Define the normalized difference between $\psi_\varepsilon^{(1)}$ and $\psi_\varepsilon^{(2)}$ by

 Then $\xi_\varepsilon$ satisfies $||\xi_\varepsilon||_{L^\infty(\mathbb R^2_+)}=1$ and

 where